A hand putting plaster on canvas to make textured canvas art.

 Step 5: Seal Your Work

-If you don’t choose to paint your whole canvas, then it’s essential to seal your work.
-Without sealant, your project will be dusty and will be prone to chipping – so don’t skip this step.
+If you don’t choose to paint your whole canvas, it’s essential to seal your work.
+Without sealant, your project will be dusty and prone to chipping, so don’t skip this step.

-I prefer to use a matte finish so it keeps the integrity of the original art.
-Anything too shiny will make the painting feel plasticky.
+I prefer to use a matte finish to preserve the integrity of my original art.
+Anything too shiny will make the painting feel plasticky (in my opinion).

-In thin layers, spray the entire painting with the sealant.
-I prefer to use at least two coats, but refer to the specific paint you are using.
+Spray the entire painting with the sealant in thin layers.
+I typically like to use at least two coats but refer to the specific paint you are using.

 Step 6: Add A Modern Frame